AI4SH/in-situ_data/README.md

 For all in-situ sites traditional, or "wet", chemicophysical laboratory methods were used as a reference frame for evaluating the suite of alternative and novel methods tested.
 Most of the collected samples were analysed at the same laboratory, applying the same method for all samples.
 Only the initial test-sampling at the Greece site Ktima-Gerovassiliou, was not analysed using the same laboratory.

-Details on the wet laboratory methods and links to the source data are found in the [wet laboratory][wetlab] folder.
+Details on the wet laboratory methods and links to the source data are found in the [wet laboratory][wetlab] document page.

 ### environmental DNA (eDNA)

 Environmental DNA (eDNA) is revolutionising the study of the soil microcosm, both the (groups of) species that exist, and the functions they perform.
 In soil, eDNA originate mainly from prokaryotes (bacteria and archaea), fungi, protists, plants and animals.
 The composition of DNA offers a snapshot of ecosystem diversity, function and health.
 The focus of the eDNA studies in AI4SH is on prokaryotes and fungi.

-Details on the eDNA methods and links to the source data are found in the [eDNA][edna] folder.
+Details on the eDNA methods and links to the source data are found in the [eDNA][edna] document page.

 ### Laboratory spectroscopy